 This directory, published by Congressional Quarterly, begins with a chapter explaining the regulatory process and describing its history and growth.
 Subsequent chapters provide in-depth profiles of the officials and activities of the largest agencies.
 Especially useful for complex agencies is the information about statutes administered and where to find the rules and regulations in the C.F.R.
 A list of acronyms and indexing by name and subject are detailed.

 Federal Yellow Book, online via Leadership Library on the Internet (earlier winter editions in storage)

 The Leadership Library directories can be used for finding names, titles and contact information for the people who work in executive branch agencies and departments.

 USA.gov Federal Agency Directory

 Agency websites are generally excellent sources of information about their activities, personnel and organization.
-This Web site provides links to all the regulatory agencies listed in the U.S. Government Manual.
-Entries are organized hierarchically, alphabetically and by type of agency group.
+This site provides links to all the regulatory agencies listed in the U.S. Government Manual.

 Congress transfers legislative authority to agencies under the delegation doctrine, which can be a broad or specific grant of power.
 Rulemaking is one of the main mechanisms through which agencies act.
 Administrative rules, also referred to interchangeably as regulations, are adopted by agencies and are considered primary legal authority.